timmybird/fogis_api_client_python/CONTRIBUTING.md

   - Note: We ignore whitespace before ':' (E203) for Black compatibility
   - Note: We ignore lazy string interpolation (F541) as it's not a significant gain for this project
 - Verify type hints with mypy
-- Run tests to ensure they pass
+- Run unittest tests to ensure they pass (compatible with the project's test suite)
+- Optionally run pytest tests (disabled by default)
-- Check documentation freshness (optional)
+- Optionally check documentation freshness (disabled by default)

 #### Running Hooks Manually